 We discussed the shared history between First Australians and non-Indigenous Australians and the resulting inequalities.
 We were made aware of the differences in the way we communicate and perceive the world.
 While we are indeed speaking the same language sometimes, the same cues and meanings are not always communicated and understood well.

-As a woman with ethnic heritage, I am constantly trying to balance the differences between my Vietnamese upbringing and growing up in a Western society, and thought that I had a good idea on how to manage subtleties between two different cultures.
+As a woman with heritage from an minority ethnic group, I am constantly trying to balance the differences between my Vietnamese upbringing and growing up in a Western society, and thought that I had a good idea on how to manage subtleties between two different cultures.
 While there are different languages spoken, it was relatively simple to know that Vietnamese people celebrated Lunar New Year, while Australians enjoyed a barbeque for Christmas; the Tooth Fairy never showed up after my dentist appointments; and I had banh mi for lunch while the other Aussie kids devoured Vegemite sandwiches.
 Essentially, the two cultures I was exposed to had differences in the way we did things, but a lot of fundamental values transcended the cultural barrier.

-What really came as a shock to me in the class workshop how much we had to reframe basic principles that have been ingrained into our own cultures for generations.
-Whenever non-Indigenous Australians seek privacy, we separate ourselves from groups; we identify ourselves by our careers, values and accomplishments; our homes are identified by four walls and rooms; and we convey engagement with strong eye contact and constant, direct conversation.
+What really came as a shock to me in the class workshop was how much we had to reframe basic principles that have been ingrained into our own cultures for generations.
+When non-Indigenous Australians seek privacy, we typically separate ourselves from groups; we identify ourselves by our careers, values and accomplishments; our homes are identified by four walls and rooms; and we convey engagement with strong eye contact and constant, direct conversation.

 With fundamental differences in the way we connect socially and identify ourselves, it is not hard to see why there is an extensive history of conflict.
 Learning more about the cultural differences between First Nations and non-Indigenous Australians allows us to be conscious of how easily miscommunications and frustrations can arise.